 As tough as modern cars are, there’s a chance a pothole could damage a tyre to the point of puncture, add excess wear to suspension components or break them entirely.

-Larger and deeper Poholes could even damage alloy wheels and components underneath a vehicle.
+Larger and deeper Potholes could even damage alloy wheels and components underneath a vehicle.
 If you notice anything unusual with your vehicle after a pothole hit, get your car checked at your local garage.

 “Hitting a pothole may seem really inconsequential, but in addition to the short term dangers such as a tyre blow out or wheel damage, there is a real risk of longer term damage.
 Some drivers simply aren’t aware that some of the technological safety devices on vehicles such as Advanced Driver Assistance Systems or Lane Assist, all depend on the wheels being properly aligned.
 In the worst case scenario, a vehicle could be rendered unsafe, just as a result of an impact with a pothole.”